nilesh-tawari/ChronQC/docs/run_chronqc.rst

 *Customizing the JSON*

 It is strongly adviced to create custom JSON file, based on the laboratories assay tracking strategy.
 A sample of custom JSON is included in the folder. `chronqc.stats.cols.txt` file contains column names present in the database, and can be used to create the config file.
-For details on creating the config file visit `documentation. <http://chronqc.readthedocs.io/en/latest/plots/plot_options.html>`__
+For details on creating the `config . <http://chronqc.readthedocs.io/en/latest/run_chronqc.html#chronqc-config-files>`__ file visit `documentation. <http://chronqc.readthedocs.io/en/latest/plots/plot_options.html>`__

 .. code-block:: shell